apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 - analytical meditation: developing our insight and positive qualities

 We got to practice both throughout the course.
 The meditation sessions were led by Manuela, whose experience and dedication to the practice could be felt by everybody.
-There was patience and understanding in her voice, and she was always with a big smile on her face, ready to answer any questions.
+There was patience and understanding in her voice, as she was always with a big smile on her face, ready to answer any questions.

 When we talked about the mind, it was defined as "that which is clear and knowing" (like fire is that which is hot and burning).
-They say the mind has no beginning, no end, and it does not originate from your birth.
-Every moment of consciousness comes from a former moment of consciousness, and the first moment of consciousness from this life comes from the last moment of consciousness from a past life.
-This is avery interesting concept, and we explored it in depth during the course.
+They said the mind has no beginning, no end, and it does not originate from our birth.
+Every moment of consciousness comes from a former moment of consciousness, and the first moment of consciousness in this life comes from the last moment of consciousness from the past life.
+This is a very interesting concept, and we explored it in depth during the course.
+According to Buddhism, each of us have an individual stream of consciousness.
+There is not one source from which we emerge and then go bck to (such as Brahman in Hinduism).

 We also talked a lot about the way we perceive reality, and how our mind creates our world.
 I wrote down one of my favorite quotes from the course: